KGUN 9NewsLocal News

 “We’re not reinventing the wheel,” Davis said.
 “We’re simply listening to adaptive athletes and identifying how we can make the experience more inclusive, from transfer boards at rest stops to wider turning radii on the course.
 Even a small modification like this can make a big difference."

-Hansen also shared a bit of news that will mark a first for El Tour de Tucson; this year, we will see a blind cyclist join the race for the very first time, as part of a tandem team.
+Hansen also shared a bit of news that will mark a first for Southern Arizona Adaptive Sports: the team will have a blind cyclist entry on a side-by-side tandem bike.

 “It’s about radical inclusion," Hansen said.
 "Making sure everyone can participate and feel welcome,” she said.
 Steven O’Brien said he's felt that welcome embrace as a hand cyclist doing his third personal run on El Tour.